-This section helps you to think about your learning style, so you can adapt the way you study to make it more effective and efficient.
-It also describes theories about forms of intelligence to help you think about your own strengths and weaknesses and perhaps reconsider assumptions you may have about intelligence.
+These articles will help you think about your learning style, so you can adapt the way you study to make it more effective and efficient.
+They also describe theories about forms of intelligence to help you think about your own strengths and weaknesses and perhaps reconsider assumptions you may have about intelligence.
+This will help you with:

 It can be very worthwhile to spend some time identifying your strengths and what you find difficult.
 Being aware of what you're good at and where you need to develop your skills can be the first step to boosting your confidence, enabling you to plan to improve your performance as a student.
 You can help yourself by being willing to try new approaches.